Hijab in Iran: Protest, Mahsa Amini

 will be used to monitor public spaces for women not wearing the hijab, and offenders will be punished subsequently with measures that include cutting off their mobile phone and Internet connections.
 Police and judicial authorities will be tasked with collecting evidence and identifying violators.

+In May 2023 Chief Justice Gholam-Hossein Mohseni-Eje'i called on Iran's security and intelligence agencies to arrest women who flout Iran's mandatory hijab rules, and to hand them over to the Iranian judicial authorities for “severe punishment.”

 Parastoo Ahmadi music video

-A popular Iranian singer, Parastoo Ahmadi, performed and streamed a virtual concert with no audience present while not wearing the hijab, for which she was arrested.
+A popular Iranian singer, Parastoo Ahmadi, performed and streamed a virtual concert with no audience present while not wearing the hijab, for which she was arrested in December 2024.
 The next day, faced with a public outcry, the authorities released the singer and members of her band.

+In June 2026, Ahmadi and eight other members of the group that were involved in the Caravanserai Concert were convicted of "public decency through the production and publication of obscene and immoral content" and were sentenced by a criminal court to 74 lashes and had two-year bans imposed on both travel and artistic performances, based on the release of the video that showed Ahmadi without a hijab.

+Mahmood Amiry-Moghaddam of Iran Human Rights called the sentence of lashes imposed on Ahmadi as "inhumane and humiliating" and said that her case might be a sign of a renewed "crackdown on women" by the Iranian government for violation of religious rules, such as requirements to wear a hijab, following a deal with the United States to end the 2026 Iran war.

 Public opinion

 Surveys conducted in March 2023 and March 2024 by the University of Maryland School of Public Policy indicated a divided Iranian public on the issue of hijab enforcement, with increased polarization in the society on the matter.
 According to the data: